oroinc/documentation/backend/setup/jenkins.rst

 * **Oro Commerce Application**: This job demonstrates a more comprehensive pipeline by executing a Jenkinsfile from the repository located at ``https://github.com/oroinc/orocommerce-application.git``.
 The job clones the repository's 5.1.0 tag, builds the application, creates runtime, test, init, and init-test images, and performs code style and unit tests.
 The Jenkinsfile also provides an example of running functional and behat tests (commented out).
 You can explore this job at ``http://localhost:8080/job/orocommerce-application``.

-.. note:: Docker service is used on the host where Jenkins is deployed, i.e. Jenkins has the capability to manage Docker on the host machine.
+.. note:: Docker service is used on the host where Jenkins is deployed, i.e., Jenkins has the capability to manage Docker on the host machine.
 As a result of Jenkins' operations, Docker images are uploaded to the host and instances are created directly on the host.
 To view the Docker instances created by Jenkins, run ``docker ps -a``.
 To view the Docker images, run ``docker image ls``.

 Building Jenkins locally offers numerous benefits to developers and organizations alike.
 It streamlines the setup process, reduces dependency issues, and ensures consistent environments across different systems.
-Moreover, it enables easy local testing and experimentation, allowing developers to fine-tune their CI/CD workflows before deploying them to production servers.
+Moreover, it enables easy local testing and experimentation, allowing developers to fine-tune their CI workflows before deploying them to production servers.

 .. include:: /include/include-links-dev.rst
    :start-after: begin